codeface-io/SwiftObserver/README.md

 }
 ~~~

-Remember that a `select` closure takes no arguments because it only runs for the specified update:
+Remember that a `select` closure takes no arguments because it runs only for the selected update:

 ```swift
 dog.observe(Sky.shared.color).select(.blue) {  // no argument in